postmanlabs/openapi-to-postman/TESTGENERATION.md

 body should exist and match a specific value or variable.

 The contentChecks are mapped based on the OpenApi operationId or the OpenApi Operation reference (method + path).
-Anything added in `checkRequestBody` array, will be add as content check to the Postman tests.
+Anything added in `checkResponseBody` array, will be add as content check to the Postman tests.

 Properties explained: